Keeping Reading for 20 Books About Virginia for Younger Readers

 Children’s Books About Virginia

-O is for Old Dominion: A Virginia Alphabet (Discover America State by State)
+O is for Old Dominion: A Virginia Alphabet by Pamela Duncan Edwards

 “From Arlington National Cemetery to magnificent Monticello, Virginia has always had a prominent place in American history.
 Jamestown, Williamsburg, and even the Pentagon are just a few of the many places highlighted in O is for Old Dominion.
 Readers will also be introduced to such history makers as George Washington, Patrick Henry, and Booker T. Washington. “